AirspaceTechnologies/interview/README.md

 # Interview pairing exercise

 This exercise is, first and foremost, something fun to work on.
 It's designed to give you a taste of what it's like to work at Airspace and for us to get a sense of how you program.
-There are 3 tasks to work through, each of which build on top of one another.
+There are 3 tasks to work through.
 Please walk us through your development process / thoughts while coding and ask questions if you have any.
 Lastly, don't be afraid to show off your Google skills.
 Those impress us too.

 ## Get started